keithrbennett/life_game_viewer/README.md

 Game of Life Viewer
 ===================

-This is a JRuby application that renders generations of Conway's Game of Life.
+This is a JRuby application that calculates and displays generations of Conway's Game of Life.
 It uses Java's Swing UI library and is an entirely client side application, so there is no need for a web server, browser, or even network connection.